GENERAL DEFINITIONS AND RULEMAKING

 (A) The child lives with the biological parent; and

-(B) The legal parent (the adoptive parent) has given up care, control, and supervision of the child.
+(B) The legal parent has given up care, control, and supervision of the child.

-(53) "Primary person" for all programs except the SNAP program, means the filing group member who is responsible for providing information necessary to determine eligibility and calculate benefits.
-The primary person for individual programs is as follows:
+(54) "Primary person" for all programs except the SNAP program, means the filing group member who is responsible for providing information necessary to determine eligibility and calculate benefits.
+The "primary person" for individual programs is as follows:

-(a) For the EXT, MAA, MAF, and TANF programs, the parent or caretaker relative.
+(a) For the TANF program, the parent or caretaker relative.

 (b) For the ERDC program, the caretaker.